LamAnnieV/group_deployment_8/README.md

 Deploy E-Commerce Application in ECS Container

 ## Step  AWS Setup (Jorge)
+# AWS Setup

+Since we are working in a group, I had to set up AWS user accounts for my team members to collaborate on the same servers.
+I created two user accounts, copying the same permissions from myself.
+This allows my team members to create and access EC2 instances.

 ## Step  Diagram the VPC Infrastructure and the CI/CD Pipeline (Sameen)